-Slide 5 provides some context of what having 38% of our property owned by New York State would mean for other upstate cities - all of whom, per capita, receive two, three, and even four times the amount of AIM funding Albany does.
+Slide 5 provides some context of what having 38% of our property owned by New York State would mean for other upstate cities - all of whom, per capita, receive two, three, and even four times the amount of AIM funding

+Albany does.
 Keep in mind: the State of New York owns more property in the City of Albany than all the tax-exempt property in Schenectady, or Utica, or Rochester.

-As shown on slide 6, Albany's AIM is \$128 per capita, compared to \$624 for Buffalo, \$500 for Syracuse, and \$424 for Rochester.
+As shown on slide 6, Albany's AIM is \$130 per capita, compared to \$629 for Buffalo, \$503 for Syracuse, and \$428 for Rochester.

-You'll note in slide 7 that the AIM per capita for daytime population paints an even worse picture for the inequity and injustice experienced by the City of Albany.
+You will note on slide 7 that the AIM per capita for daytime population paints an even worse picture for the inequity and injustice experienced by the City of Albany.

-As the capital of New York State, we are a city that nearly doubles in population every work day.
-This is great news for lunch establishments, but it's a mixed blessing for the City of Albany because most of those employees walk into tax-exempt buildings.
-And sales tax is shared countywide based on the census population - not daytime population.
+As the capital of New York State, we are a city that nearly doubles in population every workday.
+This is great news for local lunch establishments, but it's a mixed blessing for the City of Albany because most of those employees walk into tax-exempt buildings.
+And sales tax is shared county-wide based on the census population - not daytime population.